liyu95/Disease_gene_prioritization_GCN/README.md

 [data](https://drive.google.com/open?id=18yPVBjAvjtqLolno2RTAYt0Y_P-Hbdq7).

 ## Run the code
+One can run the code using the following command after configuring the environment and downloading the data.
 ```
 python main_prioritization.py
 ```

 ## Result
 The result matrix file can be downloaded here: [result](https://drive.google.com/open?id=1CDCrL9qmlirJUktnUULprUbDj9oUY0-W).

+## More explanation
+For calculating BEDROC, here we provide the function from the skchem package for the reference.
+For more accurate calculation, one can output the prediction and use R packages to do the calculation.

 ## Credits
 We would like to thank for the SNAP group for open-sourcing the decagon code: [decagon](https://github.com/marinkaz/decagon).